 If a work was not a premiere in this period, you can still nominate a dancer or company for an outstanding performance award.

 To be eligible for lifetime achievement, services or education award, nominees must have a long-standing national, and perhaps international, profile.

-Ausdance National compiles a list of eligible works throughout to help you when you come to nominate.
-(Sometimes a work or an artist slips through the system and does not make it onto this list.
-Please email the Nominations Coordinator if you think a work is missing.)
+Ausdance National compiles a list of eligible works for the current nominations period to help you when you nominate.
+Sometimes a work or an artist slips through the system and does not make it onto this list.
+Please email the nominations coordinator if you think a work is missing.

-To make an effective nomination please read the selection criteria for each award category and include a thoughtful, descriptive and concise explanation of why you think the nominee was outstanding, exceptional, innovative etc. These comments help convince the selection panel who may, or may not, have seen the performance.
-(Please note: the number of times a work or person is nominated is not a deciding factor.)
+To make an effective nomination, please read the selection criteria for each award category and include a thoughtful, descriptive and concise explanation of why you think the nominee was outstanding, exceptional, innovative etc. These comments help convince the selection panel who may not have seen the performance.

 Chair, Selection Panel: Robina Beard OAM